darkfrontcode/Weather-Audition-Challenge-/README.md

 ### Troubleshooting

-If you are facing for problems related to CORS on running this app it would be probably due to vite-server and stackblitz cross-origin issues.
+If you are facing problems related to CORS on running this app it would be probably due to vite-server and stackblitz cross-origin issues.

-Follows below a simple documentation about it that explains how you can solve this problem temporarily.
+Below is a simple documentation about it that explains how you can solve this problem temporarily.

 [What is CORS? ( DOC )](https://simplelocalize.io/blog/posts/what-is-cors/)